 Scientific Investigations

-Pursuant to Virginia Code § 9.1-1104, “[i]n any case in which an attorney of record for a person accused of violation of any criminal law of the Commonwealth, or the accused, may desire a scientific investigation, he shall, by motion filed before the court in which the charge is pending, certify that in good faith he believes that a scientific investigation may be relevant to the criminal charge.”
+Pursuant to Virginia Code § 9.1-1104, “[i]n any case in which an attorney of record for a person accused of violation of any criminal law of the Commonwealth, or the accused, may desire a scientific investigation, he shall, by motion filed before the court in which the charge is pending, certify that in good faith he believes that a scientific investigation may be relevant to the criminal charge and that the Department or the Division of Consolidated Laboratory Services has indicated it has a methodology to perform the requested scientific investigation.”
 Should the Court grant the motion, the Court can order that the scientific analysis be performed by DFS or the Division of Consolidated Laboratory Services.
 Please note that these are two separate state entities.
 Information regarding the Division of Consolidated Laboratory Services can be found here.

 The Department can perform any laboratory analysis that is within its scope of accreditation.
 Please consider these factors regarding the Department’s ability to successfully comply with the Court’s Order: